Who is Kant?

 In this class, we will be reading some key selections from Kant's Groundwork for the Metaphysics of Morals.
-He wrote this short book to explain the key points of his ethical philosophy (which is developed across other books.
-You can read a PDF HERE, if you prefer to work through that.
+He wrote this short book to explain the key points of his ethical philosophy (which is developed across other books.)
+You can read a PDF of the text HERE, if you prefer to work through that.

 Kant's Moral Philosophy: A Brief Overview

 Kant's ethical view is one of the most complex and influential ethical systems in the history of philosophy, but the basic ideas are really quite easy to grasp.
 For Kant, a moral agent has a good will insofar as they act consistently from duty.
 To act from duty is to follow the moral law, also known as the categorical imperative.
 The categorical imperative commands us to act only in ways that could rationally be made into universal laws of nature.
 In contrast with Aristotle's moral philosophy, happiness plays a minimal role in Kant's ethical system.
 Whereas Aristotle thinks virtuous agents will always aim ultimately at happiness (or eudaimonia), Kant thinks agents should be motivated primarily from duty, and happiness can only ever be a secondary motivation.

 Key Principle The Good Will